Mariam-Nassar/dm-ai-jobs-project/README.md

-# AI Jobs & Salary Dashboard
+# AI Jobs & Salary Project

 Data Mining project analyzing the impact of Artificial Intelligence on job survival and salary trends.